-‘How to Be Alone’ author Lane Moore has made the perfect digital show to feel connected while apart
+‘How to Be Alone’ author Lane Moore has made the perfect digital show for feeling connected while apart

 “Shout out to people who are like, ‘We’re gonna get through this!'”
 Moore tells me over the phone.
 “Because I’m like, are we?
 I don’t fuckin’ know, man.
 It’s a huge question mark.”

 No longer able to perform onstage, Moore decided to put on a show for people stuck at home who, like her, have already churned through the choicest cuts on Netflix.
-It seemed like a way for her to do the thing that gives her the most joy in life, while making some extra money and providing some solace to anyone else suddenly trapped inside and feeling squirrelly.
+It was a way for her to do the thing that gives her the most joy in life, while making some extra money and providing some solace to anyone else suddenly trapped inside and feeling squirrelly.

 Considering that Moore has both the whip-smart performance background of a seasoned comic and the rough-hewn wisdom of a self-help author, it’s a show that she’s uniquely suited to host.